Corteil/Servo-Party-Popper/README.md

 # Servo-Party-Popper
-This was created as a laser version of the 3D printed launcher from the feature in the MagPi.
+This was created as a laser cut version of the 3D printed launcher from the feature in the MagPi.

 https://www.raspberrypi.org/magpi/raspberry-pi-party-popper-launcher/